The Tin Woman Auditions

 “The Tin Woman”, a dramedy by Sean Grennan, will be a regional premier and PGLT’s second production of the 2016-17 season.
 It will be directed by Estelle Miller and produced by Roy Peterson.

-Callbacks, if necessary, will be October 6 at 7:30pm or October 6 will be the table reading with the cast at our rehearsal space-New Carrollton Municipal Center, 6016 Princess Garden Parkway, New Carrollton, MD 20784
+Callbacks, if necessary, will be Thursday September 29th at 7:30pm OR September 29th will be the table reading with the cast at - New Carrollton Municipal Center, 6016 Princess Garden Parkway, New Carrollton, MD 20784 4

 Questions?
 Call Director Estelle Miller, at 410-279-9499 & leave a message so she can return your call, or email her at email@example.com